borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 “*Internet is going to be one of the major forces for reducing the role of government.
 The one thing that’s missing, that will soon be developed, is the **reliable e-cache***.” (electronic cache)
 Let's also mention David Chaum, well-known cryptographer, who [**said**](https://decrypt.co/95109/david-chaum-from-inventing-digital-cash-to-pioneering-digital-privacy){:target="_blank"}: *“**Privacy** in messaging and payments, and the like, is so **fundamental to democracy**.”*

 Bitcoin open **protocol** is simply the first functional implementation of this radical concept (courtesy of Cypherpunks).
+It is programming language (code) for communicating value.
+Can also be defined as free speech money, with keeping freedom even after speech.
 **Non-Inflationary** sound money that is internet native, digital, **neutral** (agnostic to politics) as bottom up emerging phenomenon.
 Also being fully permissionless, censorship resistant and trustless, since people **trust** is often breached by large organisations (countries, big banks, mega corps).
 As an Opt-In ecosystem it represents peaceful resistance from currency manipulation and debasement.